aniiishhh/Password-Vault/INFO.md

 1. **Master Email and Password:**
    - On the first run, users are prompted to input a MASTER email ID and password.
    - This MASTER email serves as the primary channel for automated recovery and account verification emails.
+   - **NOTE: Some devices may restrict Python from accessing email IDs using regular passwords.
+If you encounter issues, consider generating an app password for your email ID.
+Learn         more about creating app passwords [here](<https://support.google.com/accounts/answer/185833?hl=en#zippy=>).**

 ## Master Menu